bupaverse/processanimateR/README.md

 ## Acknowledgments

-This software was developed in the [HUMAN project](http://www.humanmanufacturing.eu/), which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 723737 (HUMAN)
+This software was partly developed in the [HUMAN project](http://www.humanmanufacturing.eu/), which has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement no. 723737 (HUMAN)